How Cornucopia’s DIY Certification Guide helps you determine which farms provide the best food in the absence of organic labeling

 Certified organic food is produced according to strict federal standards and requires an involved, third-party certification process.
 But what about local markets that do not have sufficient organic offerings or where producers choose not to get certified but claim they use “organic practices?”

-“Farmers markets are usually the best place to get fresh local food from family scale-farmers,” said Marie Burcham, an attorney and Cornucopia’s director of domestic policy, “However, vendors sometimes greenwash and make claims that don’t have real meaning or are misleading.
+“Farmers markets are usually the best place to get fresh local food from family scale-farmers,” said Kestrel Burcham, an attorney and Cornucopia’s director of domestic policy, “However, vendors sometimes greenwash and make claims that don’t have real meaning or are misleading.
 Some fruits and vegetables may be conventional produce that was bought wholesale and not locally produced.”